An imaginary cassette tape repeats a famous piece of music in self-referential loops.

 A woman grows up during the bubble economy in Japan.
 Why did her parents never speak about the past?
 Using a box full of photos found in her family archive, the filmmaker tries to construct one version of a family history.

-Born October 16th, 1973, in Tokyo, Sylvia Schedelbauer first moved to Germany (Berlin) in 1993, where she has been based since.
-She studied at the University of Arts Berlin (with Katharina Sieverding).
+Born October 16th, 1973, in Tokyo, Sylvia Schedelbauer first moved to Berlin in 1993, where she has been based since.
+She studied at University of Arts (with Katharina Sieverding).
 Her films negotiate the space between broader historical narratives and personal, psychological realms mainly through poetic manipulations of found and archival footage.

-Selected screenings: Berlinale, Toronto International Film Festival, International Short Film Festival Oberhausen, London Film Festival, New York Film Festival and the Robert Flaherty International Film Seminar.
+Selected showcases include: Berlinale, Toronto International Film Festival, New York Film Festival, National Gallery of Art Washington D.C., London Institute of Contemporary Arts, KW Institute for Contemporary Art Berlin, and Grazer Kunstverein.
 Awards include the VG Bildkunst Award, the German Film Critics’ Award and the Gus Van Sant Award for Best Experimental Film.
 Schedelbauer was a 2019/2020 arts fellow at the Harvard Radcliffe Institute.

 –––Schedelbauer’s films are composed of manifold synergic strata – aural, visual, cognitive – that offer the viewer a heightened experience through the use of the flicker (or strobe effect), found footage and immersive soundscapes.
 (Ren Scateni, Art Review)